sunaku/tork/README.md

 and tests changes in your Ruby application in an efficient manner, whereby it:

 1. Absorbs the test execution overhead into the main Ruby process.
-2. Forks to evaluate your test files directly and without overhead.
+2. Forks to run (eval) your test files directly, without overhead.
-3. Tries to run only the test blocks that changed in your test files.
+3. Avoids running unchanged test blocks inside changed test files.

 It relies on file modification times to determine what parts of your Ruby application have changed, applies a lambda mapping function to determine which